 The Issues

-COVID-19 will add 3.6 million to the death toll in 2021, bringing the total number of respiratory infection deaths to more than 6 million.
-No other infection causes this burden of death.
+COVID-19 added another 3.5 million to pneumonia’s death toll in 2021, according to the World Health Organization, bringing the total number of respiratory infection deaths to more than 6 million.
+No other infection causes anywhere near this burden of death.

-Pneumonia is preventable and treatable.
+Pneumonia is caused by bacteria, viruses, and/or fungi.
+Most of these are preventable with vaccines and treatable with medicines, including antibiotics and oxygen.
 A world in which pneumonia deaths are rare in every country is achievable.
-But we need to do things differently.

 Prevent